Constipation

 - Deficient or upset gut flora.
 Insufficient probiotic microorganisms, an overgrowth of yeasts and harmful microorganisms.
 Usually caused by antibiotics or a poor diet (see below).

-- Diet - the most common cause of constipation is a processed food diet, high in refined carbohydrates and sugar, and lacking fibre from sufficient vegetables.
+- Diet - a processed food diet high in refined carbohydrates and sugar.

 - Vitamin B1 (thiamine) deficiency.
 Vitamin B1 stimulates the vagus nerve to produce hydrochloric acid in the stomach.
 B1 also assists with peristalsis, moving stool through the colon.
 A high sugar, processed food diet reduces the absorption of vitamin B1, making a deficiency more likely.